cogent3/cogent3/doc/install.rst

 For systems with ``easy_install``
 ---------------------------------

+For the list of dependencies see the :ref:`required` software list.

 The following assumes you have ``easy_install`` on your system (this comes standard with new Mac's for instance), that you have administrator privileges and that you're connected to the internet.
 See below if you don't have ``easy_install``.

 The key steps for the minimal install are: